There's no cure for genital herpes, but antiviral treatment can help. Your doctor might prescribe:

 How Can I Prevent Genital Herpes?

 If you have genital herpes, don't have sex when you have any sign of a herpes episode.
 Between episodes, the use of condoms and latex dams can help prevent the spread of the virus.
+But the virus can still be transmitted by exposed skin to skin contact.
 Your doctor may recommend that you take daily antiviral medication, which may reduce outbreaks and risk of infection in your sex partners.

 If you don't have genital herpes, use condoms and latex dams to protect yourself during sex.
 These products are not completely protective, but they do reduce your risk of infection.